Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 \paragraph{Characterizing conical intersections by symmetry} One way to classify two-state CXs is by the part played by point group symmetry in satisfying the degeneracy conditions given in Eq.~\eqref{degen_cond}.
 There are three main groups: symmetry-required, accidental symmetry-allowed, and accidental same-symmetry CXs.
 Symmetry-required CXs arise when the molecule exhibits a particular point group symmetry where the intersecting electronic states belong to the same doubly-degenerate irreducible representation.
 For nuclear geometries for which this holds, both conditions in Eq.~\eqref{degen_cond} are trivially satisfied, guaranteeing the degeneracy by symmetry.\cite{yarkony_nonadiabatic_2012} The Jahn-Teller effect\cite{jahn1937stability} is a symmetry-lowering process intrinsically related to this class of CX.\cite{Persico2018} Accidental symmetry-allowed CXs occur when one of the intersecting electronic states possesses a distinct spatial symmetry to the other (i.e., they belong to different irreducible representations).
 As a result, the second condition in Eq.~\eqref{degen_cond} is automatically fulfilled for all nuclear geometries where this is the case;\cite{zhu_non-adiabaticity_2016} the off-diagonal matrix elements of the totally-symmetric $\mathbf{H}_{\text{el}}^{\text{(dia)}}(\R)$ are zero by symmetry.\cite{kjonstad2017crossing} Accidental same-symmetry CXs involve electronic states that exhibit the same spatial symmetry (i.e., belong to the same (non-degenerate) irreducible representation).
 Unlike the two cases already discussed, neither condition in Eq.~\eqref{degen_cond} is therefore fulfilled by group theoretical arguments.\cite{kjonstad2017crossing} Given that most molecules do not possess sufficiently high symmetry to form the above two classes of CXs, accidental same-symmetry CXs are by far the most common in photochemistry.\cite{matsika_electronic_2021}

-\paragraph{Characterizing conical intersections by topography} So far in Section~\ref{ch2_cx}, the discussion of CXs has centred around what we now refer to as their \textit{topology}, that is, the dimensionality of the CX branching and seam spaces.
-However, an equally important aspect to consider is the \textit{topography} of a given CX,\cite{matsika_electronic_2021, farfan_systematic_2020} which relates instead to the shape of the PESs in the vicinity of the intersection point within the branching space (of typically a two-state CX).
-A number of ways exist to characterize the local topography of a CX,\cite{boeije_one-mode_2023, doi:https://doi.org/10.1002/9781119417774.ch1} each of which make use of the four parameters ($\overline{g}, \overline{h}, s_x, s_y$) given in Eq.~\eqref{sx_and_sy} and \eqref{int_adapt_coords}.
-One can define the pitch, symmetry and tilt of a CX -- the interested reader is referred to Refs~\cite{yarkony_nuclear_2001,atchity_potential_1991} for original definitions -- allowing the topography of CXs to be identified primarily as either peaked or sloped.
-More recent works (Refs \cite{fdez_galvan_analytical_2016, fdez_galvan_role_2022, cuellar2023characterizing}) have introduced further topography characterization schemes, which attempt to more directly connect the topography of a given CX to the possible reactive outcomes of nonadiabatic dynamics in its vicinity (i.e., population transfer efficiency, photochemical branching ratios, etc.).\cite{wang2025minimum}
+\paragraph{Characterizing conical intersections by topography} So far in Section~\ref{ch2_cx}, the discussion of CXs has centred around what we now refer to as their topology, that is, the dimensionality of the CX branching and seam spaces.
+However, an equally important aspect to consider is the topography of a given CX,\cite{matsika_electronic_2021, farfan_systematic_2020} which relates instead to the shape of the PESs in the vicinity of the intersection point within the branching space (of typically a two-state CX).
+A number of ways exist to characterise the local topography of a CX, each of which make use of the four parameters ($\overline{g}, \overline{h}, s_x, s_y$) given in Eq.~\eqref{sx_and_sy} and \eqref{int_adapt_coords}.